 You know — Paul understood the good news that we are created for joy.
 He writes in the passage before us today from Philippians 4:4-7

 Rejoice in the Lord always.
-I will say it again: Rejoice!
+I will say it again: Rejoice!You may hear these words and want to respond:

 Let your gentleness be evident to all.
 The Lord is near.